Change language:

 • to file a complaint with the Data State Inspectorate (for more information, please visit www.dvi.gov.lv).

-• Within the framework of pseudonymisation of personal data, an identifier is assigned to the data, observing a certain algorithm, so that the data is not instantly recognisable.
+• Within the framework of pseudonymisation of personal data, an identifier is assigned to the data, observing a certain algorithm, so that the data is not instantly recognizable.
 By using this algorithm, it is possible to obtain the content of the personal data.
 Such data are considered personal data with increased data processing security level.

 How can you exercise your rights?